 That points out an important nugget buried in all this talk about local SEO: Rankings are highly important, and it’s well worth your time to do everything you can to improve them.
 But conversions are where the rubber meets the road.
 Ideally, your efforts should be pivoting towards actions that improve both rankings and conversion rates.
 As we pointed out, some of this takes place within the realm of GMB—which will only continue to grow in importance—and some will take place within your own digital properties, such as your website, social media pages, and the like.

 Want to know more about maximizing your efforts in this arena?
 We’d love to help.
-Ask about our free GMB checklist, or drop us a line to get the conversation rolling.
+Ask about our free GMB checklist, check out our dispensary SEO service, or drop us a line to get the conversation rolling.
 Let’s all look forward to a far brighter 2021 than 2020!